lydiaschneider/comp423-course-notes/docs/docs/tutorials/rust-setup.md

 4) Docker installed
 5) Knowledge of command-line basics

-Ok let's get started with Rust!!
+Ok let's get started with Rust!

 Part 1: Project Setup: Creating a Repository
 1.1) Open your terminal and create a new directory for you project with the following commands